AleksSG/Web-App/README.md

 This will run the application.

-For visit the application as a user, write in the browser the url "localhost:8000" For starting the admin interface, just press the button "Django admin" at the right of the navbar, or go to the url "localhost:8000/admin"
+For visit the application as a user, write in the browser the url "localhost:8000" For starting the admin interface, just press the button "Django admin" at the right of the navbar, or go to the url "localhost:8000/admin".

 ### How to run the application on Heroku
+We were not able to display the application using Heroku.